 - Newark, NJ

 - Savannah, GA

 These ports vary in costs, but you should keep in mind that choosing a less expensive departure port that’s farther away from your salvage car will mean a larger shipment fee to get it to the port.
 Sometimes it’s best to go with a more expensive port that’s more conveniently located for your export vehicle.

 The busiest and most used arrival port in Latvia is the Port of Riga.
 This is the only container terminal in Latvia, and so it will be the port where car exports to Latvia arrive.

 For your salvage car to clear customs when it arrives at the Port of Riga in Latvia, you will need four documents.
 These include:

 - Original certificate of title and vehicle registration

 - Drivers license or passport and international driving permit

 All in all, Latvia is very receptive to importing new, used, and salvage cars.
-Their regulations and requirements are much less strict than many other countries, and there is a growing demand for affordable vehicles there, making Latvia a prime place to export your salvage cars.
+Their regulations and requirements are much less strict than many other countries.
+There is a growing demand for affordable vehicles there, making Latvia a prime place to export your salvage cars.